Jaime Herrera Beutler: Post-congressional career

 After leaving Congress in January 2023, Herrera Beutler was hired by the Children's Hospital Association (CHA) as a strategic adviser.
+In October 2023, she announced her candidacy in the 2024 Washington Public Lands Commissioner election.
+Herrera Beutler was defeated by Democrat Dave Upthegrove in the general election, receiving 47% of the vote, the highest for a statewide Republican candidate that cycle.

 Personal life

 In August 2008, Herrera married Daniel Beutler, who worked for SeaPort Airlines.
 The couple lives in Camas, Washington.
 In December 2010, she announced that she had taken her husband's name, and would thenceforth be known as Jaime Herrera Beutler.

 In May 2013, Herrera Beutler announced that she and her husband were expecting their first child.
 In June 2013, she announced that her unborn child had been diagnosed with Potter's Syndrome, an often fatal condition in which abnormally low amniotic fluid caused by impaired kidney function inhibits normal lung development.
 A stranger who read the news suggested that she try an experimental treatment: saline injections into her uterus that would enable the baby to develop without kidneys.
 She said she tried several hospitals, and told CNN that "most wouldn't even return her calls".
 Finally, a doctor at Johns Hopkins agreed to try this treatment.
 The results were instantaneous.
 For four weeks, she drove every morning from the District of Columbia to Baltimore for injections.

-Herrera Beutler is the ninth woman in history to give birth while serving in Congress.
+Herrera Beutler is the ninth woman to give birth while serving in Congress.
 On July 29, 2013, it was announced that her baby had been born two weeks earlier, at 28 weeks' gestation.
 The girl, Abigail, was born without kidneys, and became the first child in recorded medical history to breathe on her own without both kidneys.
 In a Facebook post, Herrera Beutler said, "She is every bit a miracle."
 On July 24, 2013, Herrera Beutler was absent for a roll call vote concerning the NSA, citing health reasons.
 When she revealed Abigail's birth, it was understood that it was her reason for missing what was considered an important vote.

-In early December 2013, it was announced that Abigail would be going home from the hospital nearly six months after her birth.
+In early December 2013, Herrera Beutler announced that Abigail would be going home from the hospital nearly six months after her birth.
 On February 8, 2016, at age two, she received a kidney from her father at the Lucile Packard Children's Hospital Stanford in California.

 In May 2016, Herrera Beutler gave birth to a boy.
 In May 2019, she gave birth to her third child, a girl named Isana.
 Her husband is a stay-at-home father.